logicguy1/The-Cookbook/Main_courses/Pita bread with falafel/README.md

 * 3 eggs
 * Two tsp cumin
 * Rasp
-* Your cooking oil of preferance (preferably not olive oil)
+* Your cooking oil of preferance (preferably not olive oil), for frying the falafels make sure to have a good amount on hand

 ## Materials
 * Hlender or a stick blender